Carpobrotus edulis: Chemistry

 C. edulis contains rutin, neohesperidin, hyperoside, catechin and ferulic acid; these contribute to the antibacterial properties of the plant.
 It also contains procyanidins and propelargonidins.

+Similar species

+The species is easily confused with its close relatives, including the more diminutive and less aggressive Carpobrotus chilensis (sea fig), with which it hybridizes readily.
+C. edulis can, however, be distinguished from most of its relatives by the size and yellow colour of its flowers.
+The smaller flowers of C. chilensis, 3.8 to 6.4 cm in diameter, are deep magenta.

 Taxonomy

 The species is a member of the fig-marigold family, Aizoaceae, one of about 30 species in the genus Carpobrotus.
-It was previously classified in Mesembryanthemum and is sometimes referred to as Mesembryanthemum edule.
+It was previously classified in Mesembryanthemum and is sometimes referred to as M. edule.

 Distribution and habitat

 The sour fig grows on coastal and inland slopes in South Africa from Namaqualand in the Northern Cape through the Western Cape to the Eastern Cape.
 It is often seen as a pioneer on disturbed sites.

 Ecology

 The flowers are pollinated by solitary bees, honey bees, carpenter bees, and many beetle species.
 Leaves are eaten by tortoises.
 Flowers are eaten by antelopes and baboons.
 Fruits are eaten by baboons, rodents, porcupines, antelopes, who also disperse the seeds.
 The clumps provide shelter for snails, lizards, and skinks.
 Puff adders and other snakes, such as the Cape cobra, are often found in Carpobrotus clumps, where they ambush the small rodents attracted by the fruits.